sous-chefs/percona/README.md

 * `percona::backup` - Installs and configures the Percona XtraBackup hot backup software.
 * `percona::toolkit` - Installs the Percona Toolkit software
 * `percona::cluster` - Installs the Percona XtraDB Cluster server components
+* `percona::configure_server` - Used internally to manage the server configuration.
 * `percona::replication` - Used internally to grant permissions for replication.
 * `percona::access_grants` - Used internally to grant permissions for recipes.